Keyboard shortcuts

 Each handler:

-3. Maps babar::Error and babar::PoolError to (StatusCode, String) at the boundary.
+4. maps babar::Error and babar::PoolError to HTTP responses at the boundary

 Drop the connection between handlers — Axum will get a fresh one for the next request.
-Don’t pass a PoolConnection through your service’s own types; pass the Pool and acquire when you need to.
-That’s how you keep request handlers cheap to spin up.
+Pass the Pool, not a long-lived connection handle, through your own service types.

 Errors at the boundary